Phillip-Peterkin/Eigenvalue-and-eigenvector-geometry/README.md

-# Eigenvalue and Eigenvector Geometry of Fitted Linear Operators
+# Criticality-related measures and fitted operator geometry covary across brain states in human electrophysiology

 Covaries with Criticality-Related Measures and Distinguishes Brain States in Human Electrophysiology